forthy42/gforth/README.md

 This is a GNU program, developed by contributors to the GNU Project and part of the GNU Operating System.
-If you are the author of an awesome program and want to join us in writing Free Software, please consider making it an official GNU program and become a GNU maintainer.
+If you are the author of an awesome program and want to join us in writing Free (libre) Software, please consider making it an official GNU program and become a GNU maintainer.
 You can find instructions on how to do so at [http://www.gnu.org/help/evaluation](http://www.gnu.org/help/evaluation).
 We